JuliaSmoothOptimizers/NLPModels.jl/README.md

 [doi-url]: https://doi.org/10.5281/zenodo.2558627

-This package provides general guidelines to represent non-linear programming (NLP) optimization problems in Julia and a standardized API to evaluate the functions and their derivatives.
+This package provides general guidelines to represent non-linear programming (NLP) problems in Julia and a standardized API to evaluate the functions and their derivatives.
 The main objective is to be able to rely on that API when designing optimization solvers in Julia.